RFK Jr. says autism 'destroys' families. Here's what those families want you to know

 His comments and his plan to swiftly study its causes, have splintered a community of millions of people living with autism.
 For some, they were an overdue recognition of the day-to-day difficulties for families with autistic loved ones.
 To others, Kennedy deeply misrepresented the realities of their disability, provoking concern about his ability to handle a sweeping assessment of the disorder.

-Some worry, too, that Kennedy has spent years suggesting that vaccines might cause autism, despite decades of scientific research that shows no such link.
+Some worry, too, that Kennedy has spent years suggesting that vaccines might cause autism, despite decades of scientific research showing no such link.

-Ohio father Scott Copeland, himself autistic and a parent to two autistic children, does not trust that Kennedy will conduct a legitimate study.
+Ohio father Scott Copeland, himself autistic and a parent to two autistic children, doesn’t trust that Kennedy will conduct a legitimate study.

 “It’d be like standing up and saying you’re going to have the cure for cancer in six months,” said Copeland, who’s 56.
 “Angry isn’t a sufficient word.”